Last Updated: 6 months ago

 Mobile phone services for the deaf

-Of course, smartphones have been used these days as a primary method, but the TTY service still exists.
-On the other hand, sometimes people use Video Relay Services instead of connecting with a 3rd party sign language translator or using the internet or their computer to send messages without the TTY.
+Of course, smartphones are now the primary method, but the TTY service still exists.
+On the other hand, sometimes people use Video Relay Services instead of connecting with a third-party sign language translator or using the Internet or their computer to send messages without the TTY.

 Alerting Devices